Agile is the buzzword around! While it is advocated as a modern project management methodology, agile is just a smarter way to accomplish projects.

 It is apparent that the Product Owner is not involved during the Sprint and cannot change the Sprint backlogs.
 Once Sprint backlog has been committed no changes are allowed.
 However, Scrum Master can terminate and restart the Sprint if he faces technical or business environment changes in consultation with the Product Owner

 This event is conducted daily to keep track of the work done.
 This event is usually done at the start of the day, for 15 minutes, and in a standing posture as it is supposed to be short with very specific questions.

 The Scrum Master facilitates this meeting and the Product Owner is not expected to be part of it, and if at all he is not a contributor in any way.
 Each member of the Team must answer the following questions.

 1. What have I done yesterday (or from the last scrum)

 2. What I am going to do today (or until the next scrum)

 3. What are my impediments

-Scrum Master take these inputs in order to facilitate the Team to clear impediments and achieve Sprint goal.
+Scrum Master takes these inputs in order to facilitate the Team to clear impediments and achieve Sprint’s goal.

 Is adopting agile feels like a disruption to your existing processes?
-Partner with us and let us help your agile journey with the aid of Agile Project Management tool, TouchBase and become a part of your and your customers’ success.
+Partner with us and let us help your agile journey with the aid of the Agile Project Management tool, TouchBase, and become a part of your and your customer’s success.